nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `HMHero` and the **Actor** is the `Hiring Manager`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a applicant**

 **MSS**

+1. User requests to add a specific applicant in the list
+2. HMHero adds the applicant

+    Use case ends.

+**Extensions**

+* 2a.
+The given details is insufficient.

+    * 2a1.
+HMHero shows an error message.

+      Use case ends.

+**Use case: Delete an applicant**

+**MSS**

-1. User requests to list persons
+1. User requests to list applicants
-2. AddressBook shows a list of persons
+2. HMHero shows a list of applicants
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific applicant in the list
-4. AddressBook deletes the person
+4. HMHero deletes the applicant

     Use case ends.